Year 6 2023 - 2024

 We hope that this booklet will help to answer any questions you may have your as your child enters Year 6.

 In Year 6, as the children have entered the final year of juniors, we expect them to be independent.
 It is each child’s responsibility to be well organised and prepared for every lesson.
 We encourage good manners and the ability to care for and respect other people, at all times.
 We expect them to take care of their own books and equipment, as well as having a regard for the classroom environment.

-In the morning, Maths and English are taught by Miss Bilotta, Miss Tench and Miss Railton.
+In the morning, Maths and English are taught by Miss Bilotta and Miss Tench.
 The topics covered in each of the classes are exactly the same but the delivery and expectations are adjusted to ensure all children receive appropriate work.
 In the afternoon, classes will be taught Science, ICT, P.E. and Topic work.
-The classes will be assisted by Mrs Shaw, Mrs Kinder and Mrs Taylor.
+The classes will be assisted by Mrs Kinder and Mrs Smithies.

 We, as teachers, aim to support your child in every way we can and you can assist us at home by: